tylergaw/js-osx-app-examples/README.md

 # JavaScript OS X App Examples

+**!!!!!!**

+**YOSEMITE DEVELOPER PREVIEW 5 NOTE:**

+Many of this demos are crashing.
+Any demo that has a button that you can click that does something will crash.
+(HandleBtnClick, NSOpenPanel, etc.)

+I haven't tracked down the culprit yet, but it has something to do with message passing to subclasses that you have to create. [shrug emoticon]

+**END BIG BAD NOTE**

+**!!!!!!**

 Starting with OS X 10.10, Yosemite you can use JavaScript to create native Cocoa applications.